tokami/fishdish/README.md

 ```
 ## Install and load the package
-remotes::install_github("tokami/fishdist/fishdist")
+remotes::install_github("tokami/fishdish/fishdish")
-library(fishdist)
+library(fishdish)
 ```

 ### Vignette available

-Please see the `fishdist` vignette for details on how to download the scientific survey data, create species-specific prediction grids and data sets.
+Please see the `fishdish` vignette for details on how to download the scientific survey data, create species-specific prediction grids and data sets.

 ```
-vignette("tutorial","fishdist")
+vignette("tutorial","fishdish")
 ```